sambacha/gsc/README.md

 This project lets you do all of that in a very easy way.

-First, you run `npx @fvictorio/gsc` in an empty directory and choose the projects you want to include.
+First, you run `npx ganache-sandbox` in an empty directory and choose the projects you want to include.
 This will create a `Dockerfile` and some other files.
 You can then do `docker build -t my-sandbox .` and then you can run it with `docker run -it -p 8545:8545 my-sandbox`.
 And that's it!
 You have a working ganache instance with the selected projects.
 You can also do `docker run -it my-sandbox cat addresses.json` to see the addresses of all the relevant contracts for each project.

 ## Supported projects